ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ## Multiple Access Tokens

-The use of multiple access tokens for a single client increases the strain on the resource server as it must consider every access token and calculate the actual permissions of the client.
-Also, tokens may contradict each other which may lead the server to enforce wrong permissions.
-If one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.
 Developers SHOULD avoid using multiple access tokens for a client (see also section 5.10.1 of {{I-D.ietf-ace-oauth-authz}}).

 Even when a single access token per client is used, an attacker could